 Click the bird to visit IndieBound.

-Enter your zip code to find local bookstores that carry The Time Tourists.
+Enter your zip code to find local bookstores that carry The Time Tourists and The Yesterday Girl.

 Sharleen Nelson is an accomplished writer and award-winning photographer.
 Over the course of her 20+ year career as a journalist, she has written hundreds of magazine and newspaper articles on a vast range of topics.
 She has also served as an editor on a number of magazines in the travel, entertainment, education, science, and technology fields.
 She is a graduate of the University of Oregon School of Journalism and Communication and is currently employed as an editor and writer at the UO.

-She lives in Oregon with her husband, dog, and three cats.
-The Time Tourists is her first novel.
+She lives in Oregon with her husband, dog, and two sassy cats.
+She is the author of The Time Tourists and The Yesterday Girl.

 imaginative ideas and compelling characters